marius-balteanu/redmine_docker/docs/host_setup.md

     ```

 5. Start the containers:

     For Development execute just this command below:
     ```bash
     docker-compose -p redmine up -d
     ```

-    **Please DO NOT execute the commands below if you do not intend to bring up
+    **Please skip to the next step and DO NOT execute the commands below if you
-    the PRODUCTION environment**
+    do not intend to bring up the PRODUCTION environment**

     For Production you will have to prefix all your commands with the
     `DEPLOYMENT_ENV=production` environment variable.